blaubaer/golang-training/docs/welcome/source.md

 ---

-# How does a very simple project look like?
+# What does a very simple project look like?

 In Golang you can directly run single files: .reference[1)]